dannydabbles/auto-classify-images/README.md

 # auto-classify-images

 A simple framework to automate image classification.
 Simply fill up the image directory with labeled subdirectories, and then fill each subdirectory with representative images.
-Then run one of the following two commands to begin training.
+Then run one of the two shell scripts below to begin training.

 ## Loading cifar10 example data